Student Code of Conduct

-- No recordings of the proceedings shall be made by any person other than the student conduct administrator or the administrative hearing officer.
-All formal hearing recordings will be maintained by the Student Affairs Office designee.
+- No recordings of the proceedings shall be made by any person other than the Student Conduct administrator or the administrative hearing officer.
+All formal hearing recordings will be maintained by the Student Affairs designee.

 - The Student Conduct officer will notify the student at least five days in advance of the date, time, and place of the formal hearing in writing.

 - The student(s) reserve the right to not participate in the formal hearing process.
-However, the formal hearing will be held as scheduled and a decision will be based on the information available
+However, the formal hearing will be held as scheduled and a decision will be based on the documentation available.

 - In hearings involving more than one respondent, the Student Conduct administrator or the administrative hearing officer, may use professional judgment to permit the hearings concerning each student to be conducted separately or jointly.

-- The students have the right to have a friendly advisor present at formal hearings and pre-hearing conferences.
-A friendly advisor will be designated for all respondents.
+- Students have the right to have an advisor, including legal counsel, present at formal hearings and pre-hearing conferences.
+An advisor will be designated for all respondents if they do not select one for themselves.

-- An advisor may consult and advise the student but may not speak on the behalf of the student, ask questions of the participants, address the student conduct officer or Student Conduct Board members publicly during formal proceedings, serve as a witness, or otherwise participate directly in the proceedings
+- An advisor may consult and advise the student but may not speak on the behalf of the student, ask questions of the participants, address the Student Conduct officer or Student Conduct Board members publicly during formal proceedings, serve as a witness, or otherwise participate directly in the proceedings in Student Conduct hearings.
+However, advisors may conduct cross examination during hearings falling under Title IX rule.

 - If the respondent is found responsible, the student will be informed of sanctions via campus email within two business days and will has the right to appeal the decision.

 - If the respondent is found not responsible, the respondent will be excused, all charges will be dropped.

 - The respondent will be notified in writing of the findings of the formal hearing and sanctions, if appropriate.
 The complainant will be notified simultaneously in writing of the findings of the formal hearing and sanctions in cases related to interpersonal violence as allowed by federal law.